-115.18 Upgrades to facilities and technologies Auditor Overall Determination: Meets Standard Auditor Discussion The following evidence was analyzed in making the compliance determination: Documents: (Policies, directives, forms, files, records, etc.) OCCD No. IO.414 - Prison Rape Elimination Act (PREA) Interviews: Agency head Findings (by provision): 115.18(a).
+115.18 Upgrades to facilities and technologies

+The following evidence was analyzed in making the compliance determination:

+- 1. Documents: (Policies, directives, forms, files, records, etc.) - 1.
+OCCD No. IO.414 Prison Rape Elimination Act (PREA) - 2.
+Interviews: - 1.
+Agency head

+115.18(a).
 The agency provided OCCD No. IO.414 - Prison Rape Elimination Act (PREA) in the PAQ.
 This order states, "The Department shall consider the effect of the design, acquisition, and monitoring technology upon the Department's ability to protect inmates from sexual abuse."

 During the onsite phase of the audit, the auditor interviewed the Chief of Corrections.
 The Chief stated that the administration constantly reviews what changes might be needed for the Orange County Corrections Department.
 Although none are needed at this time, they would always take into account the sexual safety of the inmate population when making decisions.
 Modifications must take into account proper line of sight, ensuring that new construction does not create blind spots, and ensuring new construction will not inhibit an inmate's ability to benefit from all aspects of PREA.
 Based on this analysis, the auditor finds the facility in compliance with this provision.

 115.18(b).
 The agency provided OCCD No. IO.414 - Prison Rape Elimination Act (PREA) in the PAQ.
 This order states, "The Department shall consider the effect of the design, acquisition, and monitoring technology upon the Department's ability to protect inmates from sexual abuse."

 During the onsite phase of the audit, the auditor interviewed the Chief of Corrections, who stated that the administration constantly reviews what changes might be needed for the Orange County Corrections Department.
-The Chief went to say that they were currently working on a large upgrade and conversion to the entire facility's video monitoring technology, which would greatly enhance overall sexual safety.
-The Department is pursuing this conversion to provide additional safety for staff and inmates and to increase the Department's ability to respond promptly to situations such as assaults or sexual victimization.
+The Chief went on to say that they were in the middle of a large-scale upgrade and conversion to the entire facility's video monitoring technology, which would greatly enhance overall sexual safety.
+The Department is pursuing this conversion to enhance the agency's ability to monitor the safety of staff and inmates and to increase the Department's ability to respond promptly to situations such as assaults or sexual victimization.
 Based on this analysis, the auditor finds the facility in compliance with this provision.